rdeusser/kompose/docs/architecture.md

 ## Transformer

-Transformer takes KomposeObject and converts it to target/output format (at this moment, there are sets of kubernetes/openshift objects).
+Transformer takes KomposeObject and converts it to target/output format (at this moment, there are sets of kubernetes objects).
 Similar to `Loader`, Transformer is represented by a Transformer interface:

 ```go
 type Transformer interface {